George Local Municipality elections: September 2004 floor crossing

 Another floor-crossing period occurred on 1–15 September 2004, in which two councillors crossed from the Democratic Alliance to the African National Congress.

 March 2006 election

 The following table shows the results of the 2006 election.

 By-elections from March 2006 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the elections in March 2006 and May 2011.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 By-elections from August 2016 to November 2021

 The following by-elections were held to fill vacant ward seats in the period between the elections in August 2016 and November 2021.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

+The three Good ward councillors (the party's only ward councillors in the country) resigned, with two joining the Democratic Alliance (DA) and one of the three, Richard Hector, a two-term ward councillor, attempting to reverse his decision.
+The Independent Electoral Commission (IEC) declared that he had resigned, and so three by-elections needed to be held.
+The by-elections were marred by allegations of voter registration fraud, with Good claiming that, in one instance, 188 people were registered at the same address in spite of only two people living there.
+The IEC dismissed the claims and the by-elections went ahead.
+Good lost all three seats, with two going to the DA, and one to the Patriotic Alliance (PA).

+As a result, the DA, which governed in coalition with Freedom Front Plus (FF+), gained a majority of 28 seats (up from 26) of the 55 available seats, Good fell to 3 from 6, and the PA increased from 1 to 2.

+The DA lost its majority after the by-election on 14 February 2024 when it lost ward 8 to the PA, and will have to govern with the support of the FF+ once more.

+The council composition as of 14 February 2024 is shown below.